HakaiInstitute/hakai-erddap/README.md

 python update_erddap_views.py
 ```

-If you are _just_ updatin the jinja templates, you can run the command with the `--jinja-only` flag to only update the jinja templates without needing to access the database:
+If you are _just_ updating the jinja templates, you can run the command with the `--jinja-only` flag to only update the jinja templates without needing to access the database:

 ```
 python update_erddap_views.py --jinja-only
 ```

-The `views/HakaiWatershedsStreamStations.json` config determines how they are updated.
+The `views/HakaiWatershedsStreamStations.yaml` config determines how they are updated.

 Commit any changes made to the different files within `views/*.sql` to the main branch.